paramireze/paramireze.github.io/_posts/2018-06-08-how-to-get-around-tampa.markdown

 categories: Travel
 ---

 Tampa is approximately 80 miles south west of Orlando, connected by the I-4 interstate.
 Tampa borders the gulf of Mexico and is known as an estuary, a place that the saline levels are between that of sea and fresh water.
 To the south is Fort Meyer and an residential island Boca Grande.
-IF youcontinue south, you will eventually run into the everglades and the florida keyshowever, that is well over 300 miles away.

 It seems Florida has a super popular governor named Rick Scott.
 He is in every since a scott walker when it comes to politics, including rejecting federal funding for high speed rail systems.

 I will be visiting my cousin in hillsborough county.
 It is the fourth most populated county in florida.
-The economy there is primarily driven by trade, transportation, business.
-Strawberries is their #1 agriculture money maker.

-According to the hillsborough county wiki page, the are is primarily democratic leaning.
+Hillsborough has two unicorporated communities (no local municipal corporation) called Brandon and Plant City.
+Hillsborough mines phosphate which 90% of its use is for fertilizer.

+Plant City is known as the winter strawberry of the world and hosts the Florida Strawberry festival in late winter and Brandon is a highly populate area surrounding the bay.

+There are some major attraction in the area.
+The Florida aquarium is a free place to visit in downtown tampa.
+Busch Gardens is north of downtown tampa in Williambsburg.
+It is an amusement park with a reputation for having exhilirating rides.
+## florida aquarium

+## busch gardens

+### Random things I read about but didn't write about
+The bayshore boulevard is 4.5 miles long with reportedly great views

+### Brandon

+### Plant City

 ## Harbor Island